Safety Assessment Services

 • Studies may be conducted using either radiolabeled or non-radiolabeled test item

-Assess the toxicity of your test article to a range of species with our portfolio of Aquatic Ecotoxicology studies.
+Assess the toxicity, in vitro and in vivo, of your test article to a range of species including fish and frogs with our portfolio of Aquatic Ecotoxicology studies.
 All aquatic ecotoxicology testing is fully supported by our integrated analytical services for the method validation and routine analysis.

 • Activated sludge respiration inhibition (OECD 209)